jenkins-infra/infra-reports/README.md

 # Jenkins GitHub Reports

-If you want to execute these scripts locally, use the Docker image `jenkinsciinfra/helmfile`.
+If you want to execute these scripts locally, use the Docker image `jenkinsciinfra/helmfile`(source at [https://hub.docker.com/r/jenkinsciinfra/helmfile/tags](https://hub.docker.com/r/jenkinsciinfra/helmfile/tags)).
 It includes all the required dependencies:

 - Ruby